 How do social and economic disparities arise between and within countries?

-Our research method is characterised by the comparative perspective in which the Dutch 'case study' plays a major role.
+Our research method is characterised by the comparative perspective in which similarities and differences between geographic areas and/or time periods are established.
+While our expertise covers (regions in) Africa, Asia and Europe, many of our researchers also engage with the Dutch case.
 The Netherlands – or more accurately 'the Low Countries' – is a special case in world history.
-As far back as the late Middle Ages and early modern period, the Netherlands already displayed many 'modern' aspects such as social equality, a strong civil society, well-protected property rights and periods of rapid economic growth.
-By analysing the development of the Dutch economy and society we attempt to gain an understanding of these patterns of modernisation, which we can then compare with other areas in the world.
+As far back as the late Middle Ages and early modern period, the Netherlands already disposed of a strong civil society, well-protected property rights and periods of rapid economic growth.
+By analysing the development of the Dutch economy and society we attempt to gain an understanding of these patterns of development, which we can then compare with other areas in the world.

-A second characteristic of our research method is its interdisciplinary nature: we use quantitative historical data to test theories from the social and economic sciences.
+A second characteristic of our group’s research approach is its interdisciplinary nature: we use quantitative as well as qualitative methods to test theories from the social and economic sciences.
 Much of the research takes an in-depth look at various aspects of social and economic development.
-We examine financial markets, life expectancy and sex ratio, how the polders were governed and how the Dutch dealt with disasters.
-We also pay much attention to the recent history of the Dutch business sector, in collaboration with representatives from the sector.
+We examine financial markets, life expectancy and gender inequality, as well as sustainability and how societies dealt with disasters.
+We also pay much attention to recent business history, in collaboration with representatives from the sector.

 Areas of expertise: inequality | institutions | innovation | business history | citizenship | sustainability | gender relations | financial markets | labour history